fredySanabria/BeerCatalogApi/README.md

 ## ✅ Features

-- RESTful CRUD for Products and Manufacturers
+- RESTful CRUD for Beers and Manufacturers
 - Domain-driven validation (e.g. manufacturer name must not contain numbers)
 - DTOs and mappers for transport and transformation
-- Optional usage for safe repository queries
 - Global exception handler with structured JSON error responses
-- Swagger UI available for easy testing
+- Swagger UI available for easy testing also Postman Collections added
-- Kubernetes-ready (with Secrets, ConfigMaps, Ingress, etc.)
+- Kubernetes-ready (with Secrets, Service, Deployment, Ingress, etc.)

 ---